< !--Google Tag Manager-- > Environmental Management (ENVT) | Utah Valley University Academic Catalog

 Covers the science of energy production and consumption.
 Quantitatively analyzes various methods of energy production, distribution, and end use in all sectors of our society, including transportation, residential living, and industry.
 Examines the impacts of our energy consumption on the environment and prospects for alternative energy sources.
 Is intended for science majors interested in energy use in society or in an energy related career, and for students in other majors who feel that a technical understanding of energy use will help them to understand and mitigate its impact in our society.

 ENVT 3850.
-Environmental Policy WE.
-(3 Credits)
+Environmental Policy and Law.
+(4 Credits)

-Prerequisite(s): ENVT 1110 and University Advanced Standing
+Prerequisite(s): ENVT 1110; ENGL 2010; and University Advanced Standing

-ENVT 482R.
+ENVT 4820R.
 Geologic Environmental Internship.
 (1-3 Credits)

-Cross-listed with: GEO 482R
+Cross-listed with: GEO 4820R

 Prerequisite(s): GEO 1010 or ENVT 1110; 12 credit hours of any GEO, GEOG, or ENVT courses; declared major in any Earth Science program and University Advanced Standing